Walcott, Lincolnshire: History

 Trades listed at Walcott in 1872 included two shoemakers, two joiners, one of whom was also a wheelwright, a blacksmith, and a cattle salesman.
-There were thiry-six farmers, one of whom was also a grocer, draper & baker, another also a draper, one running a beerhouse, one a butcher, and one also the licensed victualler of the Black Horse public house.
+There were thirty-six farmers, one of whom was also a grocer, draper & baker, another also a draper, one running a beerhouse, one a butcher, and one also the licensed victualler of the Black Horse public house.
 There were two beerhouse licensees, one of whom was also a carrier; he and a further carrier—transporter by wagon of goods and occasionally people between centres of trade—operated between the village and both Sleaford and Lincoln.

+1982 Phantom crash

+RAF Phantom 'XT912', of 64 Squadron, crashed on the morning of Wednesday 14 April 1982.
+The aircraft had collided with the underside of Phantom 'XT903'.
+The B1189 to Timberland was closed.
+The air crew were Sqn Ldr Guy Dennis Slocum, aged 35, originally from Liss, Hampshire and Flt Lt Dick George, aged 34.
+Both air crew parachuted near The Lafford High School, and were taken to RAF Hospital Nocton Hall.